-A native of North Carolina, Jonathan Stiles received the majority of his training under Duncan Noble at the North Carolina School of the Arts, where he earned his Bachelors of Fine Arts degree.
+A native of North Carolina, Jonathan Stiles received the majority of his ballet training under Duncan Noble at the North Carolina School of the Arts, where he earned a Bachelors of Fine Arts degree.

 His wife is School Instructor and former Principal Dancer Martha Chamberlain.
 They welcomed their first child, a daughter, in April 2013.